casperleerink/cleerink/posts/end-to-end-typesafety-to-ship-fast.md

 MVPs don’t have to be messy.
 With a tight, type-safe stack, we were able to move fast without sacrificing long-term maintainability — even with custom UIs and complex requirements.

-If you’re building apps for clients or internal tools, and want to stay agile without breaking things, I highly recommend trying out this approach.
+If you’re building apps for clients or internal tools and want to stay agile without breaking things, I highly recommend trying this approach.
 You don’t need a huge team — just the right tools and a commitment to consistency.

 ---